-Our experimental design employs an active control group, i.e. all participants are provided with (differential) information to generate differences in respondents' beliefs, which we can in turn use to study the causal effect of perceived uncertainty on information demand.
-This has several advantages compared to an alternative design that provides a random subset of respondents with information and another subset (a passive control group) with no information (Haaland et al., 2021).
-First, receiving information about the future development of the exchange rate increases the stock of information about the exchange rate respondents have available.
+Our experimental design employs an active control group, i.e., all participants are provided with (differential) information to generate differences in beliefs, which we can use to study the causal effect of perceived uncertainty on information demand.
+This has several advantages compared to an alternative design that provides a random subset of respondents with information and another subset (a passive control group) with no information.
+First, receiving information about the future development of the exchange rate increases the stock of exchange rate-related information respondents have available.
 Second, receiving information makes the exchange rate salient to respondents.
 Both of these issues by themselves could affect respondents' demand for exchange rate information, and are therefore particularly relevant when information acquisition is the main outcome of interest.
 In our active control group design, these effects should be constant across treatment arms.
 Third, identification in the alternative design hinges on the respondent's prior belief, which determines the expected direction and strength of the information treatment.
-Prior beliefs, however, are likely correlated with other characteristics, such as cognitive abilities, which may themselves affect individuals' demand for information and its elasticity to perceived exchange rate uncertainty.
-In addition, prior beliefs are likely measured with error, which may attenuate estimated treatment effects depending on the prior.
+Prior beliefs, however, are likely correlated with other characteristics, such as cognitive abilities, which may themselves affect individuals' demand for information and its elasticity to perceived uncertainty.
 In our design, where all respondents are provided with (differential) information, the identifying variation is orthogonal to prior beliefs.

 Measuring belief updating The goal of our experimental manipulation is to shift the second moment of respondents' beliefs about the future exchange rate, leaving the first moment unchanged.
 We thus need to measure the full density distribution of each respondents' posterior beliefs about the exchange rate.
-Following state-of-the-art measurement techniques proposed by Manski (2004, 2017), we elicit the respondents' perceived probabilities that the average exchange rate in March 2021 will fall into one of five bins, which are mutually exclusive and collectively exhaustive.
-We construct the respondent-level mean and standard deviation of the subjective distribution using the midpoints of these bins.13
+Following state-of-the-art measurement techniques proposed by Manski (2017), we elicit the respondents' perceived probabilities that the average exchange rate in March 2021 will fall into one of five bins, which are mutually exclusive and collectively exhaustive.